-In our Chase Sapphire Preferred® review, we look at the signup bonus worth $1,000.
+In our Chase Sapphire Preferred® review, we look at the signup bonus.
 We also calculate the value of the everyday rewards available on this card to determine if the annual fee is worth the cost.

 You can trust the integrity of our balanced, independent financial advice.
 We may, however, receive compensation from the issuers of some products mentioned in this article.
 Opinions are the author's alone.
 This content has not been provided by, reviewed, approved or endorsed by any advertiser, unless otherwise noted below.